 1. Application for Admission (Select One)

-Applicants to Animation, Dance, Music and Theatre Arts
+Applicants to Animation, Dance, Music, Production (Film and Television), and Theatre Arts

 Applications to these programs require a portfolio or audition.
 Please click on your area of interest to view your additional requirement: